 This 1970s house had many great features, but didn’t quite take advantage of the continental divide views that the new owners desired.
 In addition, the existing exterior wood siding was riddled with woodpecker holes and a major fire hazard.
 So, Earthbound Architecture developed a retrofit design that maintained the best of the old while updating the main level living spaces, master bedroom suite and exterior materials to match the new owners’ aesthetics and lifestyle.

-Opening up the floor plan and removing a raised section of the main level floor has created a dynamic great room that flows seamlessly between kitchen, dining, living and wet bar.
+Opening up the floor plan and removing a raised section of the main level floor has created a dynamic great room that flows seamlessly between kitchen, dining, living and wet bar, with seasonal extension to a generous exterior deck.
 Vaulted ceilings, updated windows and contemporary finishes transform this previously outdated house into an enviable mountain home.